 About Plant Hardiness Zones in Nevada

 Before you start a gardening project, take the time to study the Nevada planting map created by the USDA.
-This map, new for 2012, yields valuable insight into which flowers, trees and shrubs are suitable for your growing region based on average extreme winter temperatures.
+This map, new in 2012, yields valuable insight into which flowers, trees, and shrubs are suitable for your growing region based on average extreme winter temperatures.